ecn310/course-project-migration/README.md

 #### Putting it all together (Viewing the data)
 - After extracting the data file and making the necessary adjustments to the command file, run the entire command file.
 The data should now be viewable in Stata.

+### Next Steps
+- For further information about working with and displaying the data, refer to the "README expanded.md" file on this repository.